Description

 -

-data: A data frame containing a text column, or a character vector. -
+data: A data frame with a text column, or a character vector. -

 Data